Chris Benoit: World Heavyweight Champion (2004–2005)

-On August 15, 2004, Benoit was defeated by Randy Orton for the World Heavyweight Championship at SummerSlam.
-Benoit then teamed with William Regal at Unforgiven against Ric Flair and Batista in a winning effort.
-Benoit then feuded with Edge (who had turned into an arrogant and conceited heel), leading to Taboo Tuesday where Benoit, Edge, and Shawn Michaels were all put into a poll to see who would face Triple H for the World Heavyweight title that night.
-Michaels received the most votes and as a result, Edge and Benoit were forced to team up to face the World Tag Team Champions, La Résistance, in the same night.
-However, Edge deserted Benoit during the match and Benoit was forced to take on both members of La Résistance by himself.
-He and Edge still managed to regain the World Tag Team Championship.
-They lost the titles back to La Résistance on the November 1 episode of Raw.
-At Survivor Series, Benoit sided with Randy Orton's team while Edge teamed with Triple H's team, and while Edge was able to pin Benoit after a Pedigree, Orton's team won.
+At Vengeance on July 11, Benoit successfully defended the title against Triple H. At SummerSlam on August 15, Benoit lost the World Heavyweight Championship to Randy Orton, ending his reign at 154 days.
+Benoit failed to regain the title the next night on Raw.
+Benoit and William Regal defeated Batista and Flair at Unforgiven on September 12.

-The Benoit-Edge feud ended at New Year's Revolution in an Elimination Chamber match, which both men lost.
-The feud stopped abruptly, as Edge feuded with Shawn Michaels, and Benoit entered the Royal Rumble, lasting longer than any competitor before being eliminated by Ric Flair.
-The two then continued to have matches in the following weeks until the two of them, Chris Jericho, Shelton Benjamin, Kane, and Christian were placed in the Money in the Bank ladder match at WrestleMania 21.
-Edge won the match by knocking Benoit off of the ladder by smashing his arm with a chair.
-The feud finally culminated in a Last Man Standing match at Backlash, which Edge won with a brick shot to the back of Benoit's head.
+Benoit then feuded with Edge, who had turned into an arrogant and conceited heel.
+At Taboo Tuesday on October 19, Benoit, Edge and Michaels were all put into a poll to see who would face Triple H for the World Heavyweight Championship that night.
+Michaels received the most votes, and Edge and Benoit were forced to face World Tag Team Champions La Résistance in the same night.
+Despite Edge deserting Benoit during the match, they regained the World Tag Team Championship, before losing the titles in a rematch on the November 1 episode of Raw.
+Benoit was a part of Orton's team at Survivor Series on November 14, while Edge was on Triple H's team.
+Despite Benoit being pinned after a Pedigree from Triple H, Orton's team won.
+At New Year's Revolution on January 9, 2005, Benoit and Edge competed in the Elimination Chamber match for the vacant World Heavyweight Championship, but both lost.
+Benoit entered the Royal Rumble as the second entrant on January 30, lasting longer than any competitor before being eliminated by Flair.
+Benoit competed in the Money in the Bank ladder match at WrestleMania 21 on April 3, which was won by Edge after he knocked Benoit off the ladder by smashing his arm with a chair.
+Their feud ended in a Last Man Standing match at Backlash on May 1, which Edge won with a brick shot to the back of Benoit's head.

 United States Champion (2005–2007)

 On June 9, Benoit was drafted to the SmackDown! brand after being the first man selected by SmackDown! in the 2005 Draft Lottery and participated in an ECW-style revolution against the SmackDown! heels.
-Benoit appeared at ECW One Night Stand, defeating Eddie Guerrero.
+Benoit appeared at ECW One Night Stand on June 12, defeating Eddie Guerrero.

-On July 24 at The Great American Bash, Benoit failed to win the WWE United States Championship from Orlando Jordan, but won a rematch at SummerSlam in 25 seconds.
+On July 24, at The Great American Bash, Benoit failed to win the United States Championship from Orlando Jordan, but won it in a rematch at SummerSlam on August 21 in 25 seconds.
 Benoit then won three consecutive matches against Jordan in less than a minute.
-Benoit later wrestled Booker T in friendly competitions, until Booker and his wife, Sharmell, cheated Benoit out of the United States title on the October 21 episode of SmackDown!.
+At No Mercy on October 9, Benoit successfully defended the title against Booker T, Christian and Jordan in a fatal-four way match.
+However, Booker T and his wife, Sharmell, cheated Benoit out of the title on the October 21 episode of SmackDown!.